meganz/mpenc_doc/source/protocol.rst

   them to kick us from the channel, if and after the operation succeeds.
 Either way, we switch to a "null/solo" subsession only *after* leaving the channel.

-For full details of these rules and the rationale for them, along with more precise descriptions of the model for a general G, and of the group transport channel, see [TODO: link].
+For full details of our agreement mechanism, our transport integration rules, and the rationale for them, along with more precise descriptions of our model for a general G and of a group transport channel, see [msa-5h0]_.

 Message ordering
 ================

-As discussed :ref:`previously <distributed-systems>` and elsewhere [TODO: link] messages may be sent concurrently even in a group transport channel, and therefore we represent the transcript of messages as a causal order.
+As discussed :ref:`previously <distributed-systems>` and elsewhere [msg-2i0]_ messages may be sent concurrently even in a group transport channel, and so we represent the transcript of messages as a cryptographic causal order.
+We take much inspiration from Git_ and OldBlue [12OBLU]_ for our ideas.

 Every message has an explicit set of references to the latest other messages ("parents") seen by the author when they wrote the message.
 These references